 There was also a question of whether the vitamin A in carrots could build up in our hedgehog’s system and become toxic but by stopping feeding him carrots this has become one less thing to worry about.

 Can hedgehogs eat Courgettes?
 Hedgehogs can eat courgettes but care must be taken in how they are served.
 Raw courgettes are difficult for hedgehogs to chew and break into smaller pieces, potentially causing choking.
 Hedgehogs need to be given plain cooked courgettes that are cut into very tiny pieces.

 Any cooked courgettes would need to be cooled down first before serving, ideally be at room temperature.

 Can hedgehogs eat Peppers?
 Hedgehogs can eat peppers but care must be taken in how they are served.
 Peppers can be difficult for hedgehogs to chew and break into smaller pieces, thereby becoming a choking hazard.
 Hedgehogs need to be given tiny manageable pieces of peppers to eat to make sure they don’t choke.

 The sweetness of peppers if off-putting as this could mean sugars and regularly eating foods with sugars does have its consequences in obesity and diabetes.

 4. Leafy Greens

-Can African Pygmy Hedgehogs eat Leafy Greens?
-Leafy greens can be eaten by African Pygmy Hedgehogs and varieties such as spinach, kale, lettuce, cabbage and watercress are known provide some excellent nutrients.
+Can hedgehogs eat Leafy Greens?
+Leafy greens can be eaten by hedgehogs and varieties such as spinach, kale, lettuce, cabbage and watercress are known provide some excellent nutrients.
 Leafy greens need to be washed thoroughly before serving as they could contain bugs and pesticide residue.

 Many blogs and forums about pygmy hedgehogs talk about the following leafy greens being suitable: